The most beautiful beaches in Denmark

-We’re so fortune that people from all over share their wonderful shots of Denmark with us.
-And you can get featured here as well!
+We’re so fortune that people from all over share their wonderful shots of Denmark with us, take a look at our Instagram account @govisitdenmark here.
+And you can get featured on our IG feed as well!
 (Once you’ve been, that is!)

 In Denmark, you can experience natural adventures in the wilderness and you can even camp in the wild.
 Or if a more cultivated nature is your thing, the country is dotted with incredible parks and gardens.
 Whatever you're into, get into it in Denmark!

 Head out into the untouched dunes, twisted forests and traditional seaside villages of Denmark's wildest national park.
 You'll easily see why the local rhythms and traditions in and around Thy National Park are shaped by the powerful North Sea, at places like Cold Hawaii and Stenbjerg.

 Hunt for oysters on the wide beaches of the Wadden Sea National Park, or drive across the tidal mud flats in a tractor bus to the windswept island of Mandø.
 If you time it right you might also get to watch 1 million starlings move in unison across the marsh lands in South Jutland.

 Are you looking for that one outdoor experience that's in a league of its own?
 Well, you're in luck because we've tripled your choices!